This post contains affiliate links. Read the full disclosure here

 3. Start a Proofreading Business

-This business idea is perfect for those who have eagle eyes for errors in a publication.
+This business idea is perfect for people who have an eagle eye for errors in a publication.
+If you can easily spot errors on a restaurant menu or blogs, you could make a great proofreader.

 Caitlyn Pile (founder of Proofread Anywhere), for instance, made $43,000 in her first year proofreading part-time!
 Proofreading has been her primary source of income since 2012, and in 2014, she started Proofreadanywhere.com as a blog to help others start and grow their proofreading business like she did.